PubTables-v2: A new large-scale dataset for full-page and multi-page table extraction: Models

 \subsection{TATR-v1.2-Pub}

-For this model, we adopt all the same architecture parameters as \texttt{TATR-v1.1-Pub} \cite{smock2023aligning}.
-The difference between the two models is our model weights, while initialized with those of \texttt{TATR-v1.1-Pub}, have been fine-tuned on additional cropped table images from PubTables-v2.
+For this model, we adopt all the same architecture parameters and initialize the model weights from \texttt{TATR-v1.1-Pub} \cite{smock2023aligning}.
+We then fine-tune it on the PubTables-v2 Cropped Tables subset.
+For training details, see \cref{sec:appendix_training} and \cref{sec:appendix_tatr_training}.